xavierleune/aerospike-client-php/doc/README.md

 # Overview

-The Aerospike PHP client API may be described as follows:
+The Aerospike PHP client API is described in the following sections:

 ### [Aerospike Class](aerospike.md)
 ### [Lifecycle and Connection Methods](apiref_connection.md)